godotengine/godot-docs/classes/class_basebutton.rst

 - :ref:`bool<class_bool>` **is_hovered** **(** **)** const

-Return true if mouse entered the button before it exit.
+Return true if the mouse has entered the button and has not left it yet.